NataliaLak/NataliaLak/README.md

 #### :wave: Hi, everyone!
-I'm Natalia and I'm a ML-engineer.
+I'm Natalia and I'm an AI & ML Engineer.

-I finished a course at GeekBrains specializing in Data Science and an Advanced machine learning and Deep Learning course at Skillbox.
+I finished a course at GeekBrains specializing in Data Science and an Advanced Machine Learning and Deep Learning course at Skillbox.

-I have hands-on experience with Python (Pandas, NumPy, Scikit-learn, SciPy, Python, PyTorch, etc.), SQL (MySQL, PostgreSQL), and MS Power BI.
+I have hands-on experience with Python and its rich data ecosystem (Pandas, NumPy, SciPy, Statsmodels), building robust models using Scikit-learn, XGBoost, CatBoost, LightGBM, and PyTorch.
+To achieve maximum performance, I rely on advanced hyperparameter tuning tools like Optuna and Hyperopt, and leverage AutoML frameworks like LightAutoML for efficient model development.

+Beyond traditional ML, I specialize in developing advanced AI architectures, including RAG (Retrieval-Augmented Generation) and multi-agent systems.
+To build and optimize these solutions, I actively use the Lang ecosystem (LangChain, LangSmith) and vector databases like FAISS and Chroma DB, alongside traditional SQL databases (MySQL, PostgreSQL) and MS Power BI.

-In addition, I am proficient in Git, GitHub Actions, MLflow, Airflow, Docker and Microsoft Azure which help me manage workflows, track experiments, and deploy machine learning models efficiently.
+For process automation, I leverage Microsoft Copilot Studio and n8n.
+In addition, I am proficient in MLOps and infrastructure tools such as Git, GitHub Actions for CI/CD, MLflow, Airflow, Docker, Docker Compose, and Microsoft Azure cloud, which help me manage workflows, track experiments, and deploy scalable machine learning models efficiently.

+I am passionate about bridging the gap between innovative AI research and robust, production-ready systems.
+Let’s connect!